Programs & Services

 2010-2011: Junior Faculty Pilot Award, Colorado Clinical and Translational Sciences Institute (NIH, UL1 TR001082)

-2009: Invited speaker and chairperson of a symposium, Annual Meeting of the European Academy of Allergy and Clinical Immunology
+2009: Invited speaker, Annual Meeting of the European Academy of Allergy and Clinical Immunology

 2005-2006: Interest Section Award, American Academy of Asthma, Allergy and Immunology

 2000-2002: James W. McLaughlin Award, University of Texas

 1996: European Union Tempus Scholarship, Nijmegen University Hospital, Holland

 1993-1998: Lodz Medical University Scholarship, Poland